 As seen from this list, stand up paddling has more than earned its stripes in the adventure sports and expeditionary travel community.
 Moving from prone to stand up paddling has created new opportunities for surfers to go farther and explore environments previously barred to wave riding.

 In our opinion, however, this is just the beginning.
-Stand up paddling has only recently begun to sow the oats of adventure, and with these pioneers leading the way, we are sure to see bigger, longer, faster, and gnarlier adventures in the years to come.
+SUP touring has only recently begun to take off, and with these pioneers leading the way, we are sure to see bigger, longer, faster, and gnarlier adventures in the years to come.